6.2 Portfolio Constraints

 Alternatively, it can be rewritten without the cash variable as \[\bm{1}^\T\w \leq 1.\] If, instead, equality is imposed, the implication is that the cash is zero so that the portfolio is fully invested in the risky assets.

-In practice, this constraint needs to be used in conjunction with some other constraint such as no-shorting constraint or leverage constraint.
+In practice, this constraint needs to be used in conjunction with some other constraint such as a no-shorting constraint or leverage constraint.
 Otherwise the positions may be unbounded resulting in unrealistic large positions.

-6.2.3 Holding constraints
+6.2.3 Holding Constraints

 Thus, holding constraints are imposed via lower and upper bounds: \[\bm{l}\leq\w\leq\bm{u},\] which are linear and, hence, convex.

-6.2.4 Cardinality constraint
+6.2.4 Cardinality Constraint

 While the universe of assets may be large (say 500 stocks), an investor typically wants to limit the number of active positions (i.e., positions with nonzero allocations) to simplify the logistics of the operation and reduce the rebalancing.